sadielbartholomew/cylc/doc/src/user-guide/suite-configuration.rst

 .. note::

-   This section needs to be revised - the Parameterized Task feature introduced in cylc-6.11.0 (see :ref:`Parameterized Tasks`) provides a cleaner way to auto-generate tasks without coding messy Jinja2 loops.
+   This section needs to be revised - the Parameterized Task feature introduced in cylc-6.11.0 (see :ref:`Parameterized Tasks Label`) provides a cleaner way to auto-generate tasks without coding messy Jinja2 loops.

 Cylc has built in support for the Jinja2 template processor in suite